Rolls-Royce image

 Rolls-Royce is the world's second-largest maker of aircraft engines (after General Electric) and has major businesses in the marine propulsion and energy sectors.
 Rolls-Royce was the world's 16th largest defence contractor in 2018 when measured by defence revenues.

-Walkers Crisps thumbnail image
+DNA Profiling thumbnail image

 Read more